 If most of your potential customers are active on Twitter, you can consider using Twitter to reply to their inquiries.
 Many big brands like Nike use Twitter to do so.
 But you must be extremely responsive.
 According to a 2015 study by Eptica, 64% of customers expect their Twitter inquiries to be answered within 60 minutes.

 - Offer limited time discounts to your customers via Twitter:

-A great way to get followers is to offer limited time discounts in Twitter.
-Time-sensitive offers will get quick retweets from your local followers, increasing your reach and popularity.
+A great way to get followers is to offer limited-time discounts on Twitter.
+Time-sensitive offers will get quick retweets from your loyal followers, increasing your reach and popularity.

 LinkedIn is a business-oriented social media.
 A strong presence on LinkedIn will help you establish a solid brand identity and find local leads.
 Below are some key strategies to get the most out of this B2B platform: